Nathan Lewin

 Nathan Lewin (born January 31, 1936) is an American attorney who has argued many cases before the Supreme Court of the United States.

 Early life and education

 Lewin was born in Łódź, Poland.
 His grandfather, the chief rabbi of Rzeszow, was elected to and served twice as a member of the Polish Legislature (“Sejm”).
 Lewin's father, who was elected twice to the Lodz City Council, was later a professor of Jewish History at Yeshiva University’s Bernard Revel Graduate School and a prolific author in Polish, Yiddish, Hebrew, and English.

 Lewin's family fled Poland just ahead of the Nazis in 1939, and arrived in the United States in 1941, where Lewin grew up in New York City.
-He is a Sugihara survivor.
+He is one of the survivors rescued by Chiune Sugihara.

+Lewin attended the Talmudical Academy, now known as the Yeshiva University High School for Boys.
 Lewin received his B.A. with summa cum laude from Yeshiva College in 1957, and earned his J.D. with magna cum laude, from Harvard Law School in 1960, where he was treasurer of the Harvard Law Review.